monteiroman/VISA_Instruments_Connection_Py/README.md

 ## USB permissions

+Check at /etc/udev/rules.d if you have a file called 99-com.rules.
+If you do, write in a console:

-cp  /etc/udev/rules.d/99-com.rules  /etc/udev/rules.d/99-com.rules.BAK
+sudo cp  /etc/udev/rules.d/99-com.rules  /etc/udev/rules.d/99-com.rules.BAK

+If you don't simply open 99-com.rules like this:

-nano  /etc/udev/rules.d/99-com.rules
+sudo nano  /etc/udev/rules.d/99-com.rules

+Add this line:

 SUBSYSTEM=="usb", MODE="0666", GROUP="usbusers"

+And save the file.
+Then add a group with name "usbusers"

 sudo groupadd usbusers

+Add your user name to this group.

 sudo usermod -a -G usbusers USERNAME

+reboot

 ## Test
 PyVisa linux console test: